TeamHypersomnia/Hypersomnia/README.md

   [2]: https://i.imgur.com/SzYA3BA.png

 # How to build
-To build Hypersomnia, you will need **CMake 3.8** or newer.
+To build Hypersomnia, you will need some dependencies installed on your system:
-You might also need **Python** installed on your system due to requirements of some CMake scripts.
+ - **CMake 3.2** or newer.
+ - **Python 3.6** or newer.
+ - **git** to clone the respository and later generate version information.
-Optionally, you can also install **7-Zip** so that the **Release** configuration can automatically create a compressed archive with the executable and game resources.
+ - Optional: **7-Zip** so that the **Release** configuration can automatically create a compressed archive with the executable and game resources, ready to be sent to someone.

-Go to the directory where you wish to have your Hypersomnia project downloaded, open git bash and paste:
+Once installed, go to the directory where you wish to have your Hypersomnia project downloaded, open git bash and paste:

 ```